jhayduk/arcade-tools/README.md

     ```
 2. Update CHANGELOG.md file.
 Commit and push.
 3. Update `version` in `setup()` call in setup.py file.
 Commit and push.
 4. Place tag and push.
+Tags have the format `v0.1.1`, including the leading "v".
     ```commandline
     git tag -a tagName -m "message"
     git push origin tagName